The Giggle: Filming

 Cast and crew on location for "The Giggle."

 Chanya Button directed the episode.
 Filming for the specials commenced in May 2022, and wrapped at the end of July 2022.
 The initial scenes, in which the city erupts into chaos and the Doctor dances with the Toymaker, were filmed in Old City, Bristol, with Bristol's film office assisting in production of the scenes.
 To celebrate the occasion, Bristol's film office produced a map depicting every filming location in Bristol used throughout Doctor Who's run by that point.

-The UNIT Headquarters set utilized a ramp, which was constructed to be wheelchair accessible.
+The UNIT Headquarters set utilised a ramp, which was constructed to be wheelchair accessible.
 The TARDIS similarly gained a wheelchair accessibility ramp in the episode, which was the result of Davies receiving a letter from a fan who stated they wouldn't have been able to enter the TARDIS due to their wheelchair.

 One scene in the episode depicts the Doctor encountering life-sized marionettes resembling himself and Baird's assistant.
 Puppeteer Brian Fisher puppeteered the marionette alongside multiple other people, with the marionette requiring three to four people in order to properly puppeteer.
 The actors would film their parts, and the production team would overlay the actors on top of the puppet, which was filmed separately.
 Harris had experience puppeteering, and puppeteered the puppets himself in a scene in which the Toymaker taunts the Doctor.
 He talked to the team handling the puppets and worked out how best to handle the puppets for the scene, which was filmed in only half a day.
 After this, the team went and filmed the close-ups for the puppets, mimicking how Harris filmed them previously.
-The puppets resemble three of the Doctor's past companions: Amy Pond, Clara Oswald and Bill Potts, all of whom he met after leaving Donna behind in "Journey's End" (2008), with all three having died in the universe's canon.
+The puppets resemble three of the Doctor's past companions: Amy Pond, Clara Oswald and Bill Potts, all of whom he met after leaving Donna behind in "Journey's End" (2008), with all three having died in the universe's canonicity.